-Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than both statewide and historic averages.
+Historically and in the current monitoring year, Kezar Lake's trophic state indicators (water clarity, total phosphorus, and chlorophyll-a) have been better than statewide averages.
 Water clarity is improving in all three basins and chlorophyll-a is improving in the upper basin.
-The water columns of all three basins of Kezar Lake were welloxygenated, which helped coldwater fish species survive the warmest months of the year.
-Some concerning water quality conditions were observed at the ponds, including higher-thannormal total phosphorus at Bradley Pond, Cushman Pond, and Horseshoe Pond; shallower-than-normal water clarity at Cushman Pond and Horseshoe Pond; and lower-than-normal alkalinity at Trout Pond.
-Farrington Pond remains one of the more vulnerable ponds with consistently elevated total phosphorus and chlorophyll-a concentrations.
+The water columns of all three basins of Kezar Lake were well-oxygenated, which helped coldwater fish species survive the warmest months of the year.
+However, total phosphorus and chlorophyll-a in 2023 at the three basins were worse than historic averages.
+Some other concerning water quality conditions were observed at the ponds, including higher-thannormal total phosphorus, chlorophyll-a, and color for most of the ponds, as well as shallower-than-normal water clarity at Bradley Pond, Heald Pond, and Horseshoe Pond.
 Refer to the KLWA website for long-term data and trends.

 While the water quality of Kezar Lake and its tributaries and ponds is generally excellent, these waterbodies are sensitive to change.
-Continuing to monitor Kezar Lake, the nine streams, and six ponds will help KLWA better understand long and short-term trends in water quality and maintain the high quality of the water in the Kezar Lake watershed for future generations.
+Continuing to monitor Kezar Lake, the three streams, and six ponds will help KLWA better understand long and short-term trends in water quality and maintain the high quality of the water in the Kezar Lake watershed for future generations.